 - you've had uterine or ovarian cancer before age 50

 The fecal occult blood test (FOBT) is used as a screening tool to check for early colon cancer.
-Blood in the stool may be the only signs of early cancer.
+“Hidden” blood in the stool may be the only signs of early cancer.
 And, if found early, treatment can start right away, improving the chance of a cure.

 Four Corners Health Department encourages you to get screened for colon cancer.
 This simple test can be done in the comfort and privacy of your own home.
-FOBT test kits are available for people age 50 – 74 years at no charge from Four Corners Health Department.
-During the month of March, you can also pick up a FOBT kit at Walgreens in York, Surgical Associates in York, and Pac-n-Save in Seward, if you fall within those ages.
-If you think you may be at a higher than average risk for colorectal cancer, talk to your doctor about getting screened earlier.
-If you are over the age of 75 and feel you need to be screened, contact your doctor.
+FOBT test kits are available at no charge from Four Corners Health Department.
+During the month of March, you can also pick up a free FOBT kit at Walgreens Pharmacy in York, or Pac-n-Save Pharmacy in Seward.
+FOBT kits for those age 50-74 will also be available at the Four Corners Health Department booth at Memorial Health Care System’s health fair in Seward on Wednesday, April 4th.

 by Angel Dale filed under